pascalandy/docker-stack-this/traefik_stack5/README.md

 - **/portainer/** = [portainer](https://hub.docker.com/r/portainer/portainer/)

 Portainer requires a slash `/` at the end of the path.
 There is something to tweak with Traefik Labels in order for it to accept the proxy the request without the slash `/` at the end.

+#### Anything special about this mono repo?

+- This stack does not use ACME (https://).
+ACME is a pain while developping … reaching limits, etc.
+- If you don’t want to use socat, checkout the monorepo `traefik-manager-noacme`

 ## Screenshots